 - 15.1.
 Beyond the village, much of the designated Plan area is open countryside.
 This aspect of siting within the landscape is a key component of both the character of the village and of the quality of life that the residents enjoy.
 A key concern of the community is the coalescence of existing settlements of Carlton in Lindrick and Langold, the subsequent loss of green space and the damage this might do to the identity of what are currently two distinct places.
 This became a significant issue during consultation feedback and talking to residents. - 15.2.
 This section examines the Green Gaps that act to provide a valuable amenity for residents, that connect the village to green spaces and features in the wider area, and which help preserve the village as a distinct place with its own character.
-These green connections are important wildlife corridors and provide space for biodiversity and ecology to thrive.
-The policy overlaps with the broader approach for Green Gaps in the District in the emerging Local Plan.
-However, for clarity Policy 7 in this Plan will apply only within the neighbourhood area - 15.3.
-The role of the Green Gaps in supporting the character to the entrance of Langold is set out below, and risks to the essential role of these spaces are identified to suggest ways in which these essential green spaces can be protected from erosion over time.
-Policy 7 provides a basis for safeguarding this important aspect of the neighbourhood area.
-It designates a series of Green Gaps.
-The Green Gaps have been identified to fulfil the following roles and functions: - the prevention of the potential merging of Langold and Carlton in Lindrick and Costhorpe (to the south) and Oldcotes (to the north); - preserving the settlements' separate identity and local character; and - the provision of an accessible recreational resource, with both informal and formal opportunities, close to where people live - 15.4.
+These green connections are important wildlife corridors and provide space for biodiversity and ecology to thrive. - 15.3.
+The role of the Green Gaps in supporting the character to the entrance of Langold is set out below, and risks to the essential role of these spaces are identified to suggest ways in which these essential green spaces can be protected from erosion over time. - 15.4.
 For settlements to maintain a distinctive character, it is important to avoid coalescence, especially if the built environment is distinct between the two places.
 The northern fringe of Carlton in Lindrick is distinct from the built environment of Langold, with linear development of detached and semi-detached dwellings fronting the street. - 15.5.
 Langold is very different, with a more urbanised feel along Doncaster Road, including a local centre.
-The separation between the settlements helps to manage this transition in character, so that as you pass through the area you get the feeling of moving between distinct places.
+The separation between the settlements helps to manage this transition in character, so that as you pass through the area you get the feeling of moving between distinct places. - 15.6.

-- 15.6.
 This Gap also helps in bringing the role of the underlying landform in influencing settlement formation to the fore, as here there is a distinct local depression that reveals the spatial logic of how the settlements came to be formed in the first place.
 Within this local dip, watercourses feed Langold Lake, and a system of ditches drain the land into the Ryton valley. - 15.7.
 The eastern extent of Langold Country Park is visible from the street as you pass through this Gap, and this gives this segment of Doncaster Road a distinct character, with dense woodland tree planting right up to the edge of the movement corridor.
 This creates a tunnelling effect, which contrasts with the more open feel of the Doncaster Road to the south.
-This openness is one of the key characteristics of the area and one of the things that makes it distinct from other settlements along the A60 in this area. - 15.8.
+This openness is one of the key characteristics of the area and one of the things that makes it distinct from other settlements along the A60 in this area.

+15.8.
 The integrity and character of this Gap should be preserved as it is an important part of the user experience of visiting the area, helping to keep Carlton in Lindrick and Langold two distinct places and offering a connection from the street to the country park and beyond.